ringcentral/engage-digital-source-sdk-js/README.md

 ### Test source server

-Save your source, your server will get request.
+Save your source, your server will get request, you check the request log from console.

 ## Use it as CLI tool